xing/mire/README.md

 ## Usage

-First you need to analyze the code and create a `.mire_analysis.yml` file.
+First you need to analyze the code and create a `.mire_analysis.yml` file. miri will look into all `.rb` and `.haml` files.

 ```bash
 bundle exec mire -a